Skip to content

 Food security is when all people have access to healthy, affordable, culturally appropriate and safe food.
 Merri-bek has been shown to have high levels of food insecurity.
 Food insecurity happens when households run out of food and are not able to buy more.

-Addressing the cause of food security issues
+Addressing food security

 One of the actions of our Food Systems Strategy is to work with groups, agencies and residents to address the causes of people lacking food security in Merri-bek.